 Qualification Board

 The SRA Qualification Board will consist of a minimum of three members, two of which will be currently qualified and active SRAs.
-The board will be a Division Director or higher in the region and a Branch Chief or higher in NRR.
+The board chair will be a Division Director or higher in the region and a Branch Chief or higher in NRR.
 The board chairman cannot be the individual’s immediate supervisor.
 Whenever practical, the individual’s immediate supervisor is encouraged to observe the board proceedings.

 The qualifying individual should submit a package to the Qualification Board members documenting the work completed during the training and qualification program.
 Upon review of the completed work, the Qualification Board chairman may provide specific direction to the individual of any actions needed to prepare for the board appearance.
 It is the responsibility of the qualifying individual and his or her management to select board members and to schedule the board.